The ´Other Side´ of the Canary Islands

 Your accommodation during backpacking the Canary Islands

 It is not very common to just show up at your accommodation and book a place.
 Even though there are many hostels in Corralejo, most of them prefer you to pre-book your bed or room.
-Sometimes the hostels on the Canary Islands are fully booked and you don´t want to end up walking with all your bagage around to find a bed or end up with a more expensive room because they cheaper ones are fully booked.
-Also it can be possible that you prefer a private room but only the dorm rooms are available.
-I highly recommend to book your accommodation in advance.
-Even though you might not want to stick to a strict planning, you can still book the accommodation for your first nights.
-This way, you can see if it´s possible to extend your stay if you really like the place and want to do this.
+Sometimes the hostels on the Canary Islands are fully booked and you don´t want to end up walking with all your baggage around to find a bed or end up with a more expensive room because the cheaper ones are fully booked.
+Also, it can be possible that you prefer a private room but only the dorm rooms are available.
+I highly recommend booking your accommodation in advance.
+Even though you might not want to stick to strict planning, you can still book the accommodation for your first nights.
+This way, you can see if it’s possible to extend your stay if you really like the place and want to do this.
 Then, before you hop on to the next island or place, book again the next accommodation for the first nights.

 I booked almost all my accommodations, when I was backpacking the Canary Island, with booking.com They give you the same price as if you book directly with the accommodation and with most accommodation you can cancel free of charge within a reasonable time.
 Just make sure to check the conditions of your booking.
 Click here to find an overview of all accommodations on the Canary Islands or click here for budget accommodations and hostels on the Canary Islands.

 The real Canary people are super friendly and although it would help a lot if you speak some basic Spanish, the locals will try and help you in whatever way they can.
 I can almost communicate fluently in Spanish but I´ve seen some tourists who didn´t and they were also using local services without too much struggle.
 I think the government department of the Canary Islands is lately making it much easier for tourists by providing English speaking staff at local services, more and more.